MasterMedo/workouts/README.md

 <!-- </p> -->

 ## :clipboard: description

-`workouts` visualises progress in max weight and weight volume for every exercise you're performing from a specific data format you write after each exercise.
+`workouts` visualises progress in maximum weight and weight volume for every exercise you're performing from a specific data format you write after each exercise.

-You record your exercises in `datasets/workouts/workouts.txt`:
+You record your exercises in `datasets/workouts/workouts.txt` in the following format:
 ```
-YYYY-MM-DD hh:mm
+TIMESTAMP
-  exercise1 WEIGHT SETSxREPS
+  EXERCISE_NAME WEIGHT SETSxREPS
-  exercise2 WEIGHT SETSxREPS WEIGHT SETSxREPS
+  EXERCISE_NAME WEIGHT SETSxREPS WEIGHT SETSxREPS

 2023-04-13 17:30
-  squat 80 4x12
+  squat 80kg 4x12
-  deadlift 70 1x12 80 2x5 90 1x3
+  deadlift 70kg x12 80kg 2x5 90kg x3
 ```

-And the workouts analysis tool in `analysis/workouts-analysis.py` draws the progress graph:
+Then you run `analysis/workouts-analysis.py` and it draws the progress of the maximum weight you lifted and total weight volume lifted on a particular day.

 ![](./img/squat.png)

 # How I use it

 While doing a workout, I write workouts in Google Keep on my phone.
-Every so often I copy those notes into the `/datasets/workouts/workouts.txt` on my laptop and run the `/analysis/workouts-analysis.py` script.
+Every so often, I copy those notes into the `/datasets/workouts/workouts.txt` on my laptop and run the `/analysis/workouts-analysis.py` script.
-Then I inspect the max weight and weight volume progress on particular exercises and adjust my future workouts to maintain the progress.
+Then I inspect the maximum weight and weight volume progress on particular exercises and adjust my future workouts to maintain the progress.

-The goal is to keep progressively increasing volume and/or max weight.
+The goal is to keep progressively increasing volume and/or maximum weight.

 ## :chart_with_upwards_trend: analyse workout results

+Here are some graphs of my progress for popular exercises when I started working out:

 ![](./img/bench.png)
 ![](./img/dead_lift.png)
 ![](./img/hip_thrust.png)
 ![](./img/squat.png)

 ## :shipit: installation

-## :bulb: ideas for tests
-## :question: usage
+WIP

 ## future work

 1. Show weekly strain for a particular muscle group.